lesteve/scipy-tests-pyodide/README.md

 # Manually curated list of issues

-TODO
+TODO: try to reduce fatal error in module tests to smaller snippets.

 Some tests need built extension, so scipy-tests is not enough.
+These show up as tests collection error below.

+`scipy.integrate._ivp.tests` shows up a pytest usage error because there is no `__init__.py` for this module.

 Results summary by modules: